Sunday, February 24, 2019

 Heart's Desire: Evolution of Love

 Following Our Heart's Desire is a reminder to chase our most coveted goals to achieve and to keep going on when life seems to be challenging in the achievement of our most cherished hopes and dreams.
-That may be the stage in life when we have all the energy and hopeful desires for success.
+That may be the stage when we have all the energy and hopeful desires for success.

-The evolution of love may be beyond life on earth as we may believe in 'life after death and may continue to guide the loved ones who are still fighting for love; the meaning of love and their evolution of love.
+The evolution of love may be beyond life on earth as we may believe in 'life after death and may continue to guide the loved ones who are still fighting for love, the meaning of love, and their evolution of love.

 © 2019 Del Cusay